Citation, DOI & article data

-CEC syndrome refers to the combination of coeliac disease, epilepsy and bilateral occipital calcifications.
-This is also known as Gobbi syndrome.
-Patients with cerebral calcifications and coeliac disease without epilepsy are considered as having an incomplete form of CEC syndrome 1.
+CEC syndrome, also known as Gobbi syndrome, refers to the combination of celiac disease, epilepsy and bilateral occipital calcifications.
+Patients with cerebral calcifications and celiac disease without epilepsy are considered as having an incomplete form of CEC syndrome 1.

-Most cases are reported from Italy, Spain, and Argentina, suggesting a geographically restricted condition.
+Most cases are reported from Italy, Spain, and Argentina, suggesting a geographically-restricted condition.

-It is a genetic, non-inherited, ethnically and geographically restricted syndrome associated with environmental factors.
-The seizures and cerebral calcifications have been suggested to be related to immune reaction originating from the jejunal mucosa, triggered by gliadin in gluten intolerant subjects.
-Gluten free diet efficacy seems to be inversely related to the duration of epilepsy and the young age of the patient.
+It is a genetic, non-inherited, ethnically and geographically-restricted syndrome associated with environmental factors.
+The seizures and cerebral calcifications have been suggested to be related to immune reaction originating from the jejunal mucosa, triggered by gliadin in gluten-intolerant subjects.
+Gluten-free diet efficacy seems to be inversely related to the duration of epilepsy and the young age of the patient.
 It is associated with the HLA-DQ2 and HLA-DQ8 genes.

-- bilateral cortical and subcorical occipital calcification
+- bilateral cortical and subcortical occipital calcification

 - absence of lobar or hemispheric atrophy

 Dietary restriction (gluten-free diet) as in celiac disease.
 There is no correlation between the seriousness of the epilepsy and the extent of the calcification.
 There is no clear correlation between the severity of the epilepsy and the presence or absence of celiac disease either 5.